SummersRemote/xjx/docs/TRANSFORMATION_SYSTEM.md

 ## Built-in Transformers

-XJX includes several built-in transformers that have been updated to use the new format-aware approach:
+XJX includes several built-in transformers that use the format-aware approach:

 ### BooleanTransform